edujtm/edujtm.github.io/content/posts/opencv-motion-detector.md

 ![The Wacky Wabbit intro with RGB equalization](../images/motion-detector/rgb-wabbit.png)

 In this case, the RGB equalization looks good, but its still noticeable that it introduced pink outlines in the mountains.
+In some other frames the resulting color change is very noticeable.
 Finally the resulting CIE Lab equalization:

 ![The Wacky Wabbit intro with RGB equalization](../images/motion-detector/cielab-wabbit.png)